-I have wanted to write this article for some time, but have hesitated because I didn’t want to disparage the work of creative professionals whom I admire.
-The work of Ava DuVernay, Oprah Winfrey, Mindy Kaling, Reese Witherspoon, Storm Reid, Chris Pine, and Tendo Nagenda really stands out for me.
+I have wanted to write this article for some time, but hesitated because I didn’t want to disparage the work of creative professionals I admire.
+I have tons of respect for Ava DuVernay, Oprah Winfrey, Mindy Kaling, Reese Witherspoon, Storm Reid, Chris Pine, and Tendo Nagenda who championed the film getting made.
 This story is very complex, and difficult to tell.
 I read the books as a little girl, but intentionally avoided reading them again when I learned that the film was in production.

-The film version of A Wrinkle In Time as it was told in the 2018 version directed by Ava DuVernay, had mixed reviews.
-It is my opinion that the mixed reviews are due to the film not fitting a Mythic Structure that audiences could resonate with.
-The story attempted to unify the Hero’s Journey through the film, it also had elements of the Queen’s Path, but lost track of many of those elements
+The film version of A Wrinkle In Time as it was told in the 2018 version directed by Ava DuVernay, received mixed reviews.
+It is my opinion that these are due to the film not fitting a Mythic Structure that audiences could resonate with.
+The story attempted to unify the Hero’s Journey through the film, it also had elements of the Queen’s Path, but lost track of both structures through the course of the film.

 Being placed in one of these lanes marks the beginning of the story for most female characters.
 It can also be a significant part of the character’s backstory.
 What happens next is the character has to face her “lane” and make a decision about how she will navigate.
 She is not given a CHOICE about which lane she is in, and most times the character will, after some frustration, choose the lane she was given, and double down on it.
 I’ll occasionally use stories and films to illustrate the point.